 Every day, FernieStoke.com gets crammed with fantastic images & videos from your Fernie adventure - whether in town, amongst the trees, by the water, and on the mountain.

 It is yet another Long Weekend, and the forecast is looking good for B.C.
 Day on the 1st August.
-Looks like people have been in, on, and out by the the lakes and rivers in Fernie all week.
-You share you shots with #FernieStoke, so we want to pay that forward by sharing our favourite Instagrams from you and inspire others to get outside this weekend.
+Looks like people have been in, on, and out by the lakes and rivers in Fernie all week.
+You share your shots with #FernieStoke, so we want to pay that forward by sharing our favourite Instagrams from you and inspire others to get outside this weekend.

 Thanks for tagging your adventure with #FernieStoke.

 5: Fly Fishing on the Elk and Bull River

 Dry fly fishing on the rivers around Fernie has been phenomenal so far this summer.
 Our fly fishing feed is overflowing with new photos of your Cutty and Bull Trout catches from the day, making me jealous looking at them through my work laptop.

 The weather is fantastic, the waters are clear - if you're new to fly fishing then now is the time to get out and learn.

 I can't think of a better place to wake up, than being by a mountain lake view like this as shared by @taylormade over at White Swan Provincial Park.

 Literally a few steps away to a crisp morning swim, paddle or fish.
 Lakeside camping is available in numerous places including; Kikomun Creek.

 A raft of mixed emotions here from @markopolotaylor.
 White water rafting in the Lower Elk Canyon is by far one of the best ways raise pulses, and stay cool on a hot day.